The Single Best Way to Make French Toast

 Use any bread you like

 The best thing about this recipe is how versatile it can be.
 You can make French toast with whatever bread you have on hand.
-You can try it with simple sliced sandwich bread, or my personal favorite, slices of a leftover crusty French baguette or an Italian loaf from dinner the night before.
+You can try it with simple sliced sandwich bread, or my personal favorite, slices of a leftover crusty French baguette or Italian loaf.
 For this example, I actually used a leftover semolina bread loaf which had some sesame seeds sprinkled on top—a unique added touch to this French toast recipe.

 French Toast Recipe